DevlinSage/Discord_Emote_Downloader/README.md

 3. In anywhere, open the emoji selector.
 Then open the Inspector again.
 4. Type `emoji_dump(result)`, hit `Enter`, repeat again for certainty, then scroll down two notches, and repeat.
 You can quickly recall the lass executed commands by pressing `Up`.
 5. Repeat until you have gotten everything you want.
-6. Type `print_result()`, hit `Enter`.
+6. Type `print_result(result)`, hit `Enter`.
 It may lag for a second.
 Afterward give it a quick check if anything's missing.
 After checking, right click in the console, and choose `Save as...`, and save the file in the same folder as the scripts.

 and we're half way done.
 For the next steps, I recommend using [Notepad++](https://notepad-plus-plus.org/download/) rather thank using stock Notepad` due to display issues I've had with Notepad.